johnalison/obsidian-notes/Journal/BulletJournalProtocol.md

 # Daily
 - Setup new journal page
-- Review previous few days, migrate to do items
+- Review previous week, migrate to do items
 - migrate items in inbox that are done

 # Weekly